 She’s probably being bombarded with dozens of opinions about what she should do, so don’t add yours to the mix unless she asks for it.
 Simply asking questions and listening will help her to feel heard and that her feelings and concerns are valid.

 She’s likely freaking out and needs someone to remind her this isn’t the end of her life.
-You can be the voice of reason in her life that lets her know she has options, and although this presents an interesting path in her life, it’s not the end.
+You can be the voice in her life that lets her know she has options, and although this presents an interesting path in her life, it’s not the end.
 If you remain calm, that will automatically have a calming effect on her and help her to process more effectively so she can make a decision.